- Sexual Violence Prevention and Support

 - Difficulty understanding why the assault or abuse happened

-- Helplessness—wishing he/she could have protected the survivor or prevented the assault, and wanting to "fix" the situation so that life can "get back to normal."
+- Helplessness—wishing they could have protected the survivor or prevented the assault, and wanting to "fix" the situation so that life can "get back to normal."

 - Guilt over "buying into" some of the myths surrounding sexual assault, such as a survivor provoking or asking for the assault or looking at sexual assault as sex instead of violence/abuse and viewing the survivor asa willing sexual partner